NASA / Hubble

 Spaceping to send interstellar probe into space

-This Space News was published on Sun, 20.11.2022 – 08:05 CET, covering Spaceping
+Published on Sun, 20.11.2022 – 08:05 CET in Missions, covering Spaceping

 Tim Ruster from Cologne is a book author, the voice of the Planetarium Cologne and an influencer.
 Together with a business partner, he has now founded the NewSpace startup Spaceping.
 Its goal is to send 1 million messages into interstellar space with a specially developed probe.
 We met him at the Space Tech Expo Europe in Bremen and talked to him about his plans.